 A favorite MMS memory:

-In ninth grade, I went to the Ramayana! and was helping my mom backstage.
-I saw the bears taking off their costumes, and everyone was gathering for the cast circle after the show moment.
+In ninth grade, I went to the Ramayana! and helped my mom backstage.
+I saw the bears taking off their costumes, and everyone was gathering for the cast circle after the show.
 I loved seeing everyone’s pride, even though I wasn’t on stage.